Overview

 Even under a favorable legal framework, Dominican businesses were somewhat slow to integrate electronic commercial transactions into their operations.

-One positive outcome of the Covid-19 crisis is the incredible development and adoption of e-commerce in the DR. Major supermarkets and department stores developed online shopping, allowing customers to virtually shop and have their goods delivered directly to their door.
+One positive outcome of the COVID-19 pandemic has been the incredible development and adoption of eCommerce in the DR. Major supermarkets and department stores developed online shopping marketplaces, allowing customers to virtually shop and have their goods delivered directly to their door.
 Mobile delivery applications saw explosive growth in their operations.
-The sale of a variety of products have also seen significant growth.
-Increased sales of a variety of products via Instagram is just one example of uptake in e-commerce via social media.
+Increased sales of a variety of products via Instagram is just one example of uptake in eCommerce via social media.

-Within the B2C segment, the banking and telecommunications sectors is where e-commerce has shown the most growth and impact; the hospitality industry has also steadily increased its B2C e-commerce activity.
-A majority of hotels have web-based room-booking capability and several fast food restaurants offer on-line ordering.
-Additionally, several businesses offer on-line ordering of their products and services in the US that can be ordered and paid for overseas but delivered to the DR—the DR has a significant diaspora (about two million Dominicans living in the USA) which has led to an increase in this particular niche market.
+Within the B2C segment, the banking and telecommunications sectors is where eCommerce has shown the most growth and impact; in addition, the hospitality industry has steadily increased its B2C eCommerce activity.
+A majority of hotels have web-based room-booking capability and several fast food restaurants offer online ordering.
+Additionally, several businesses offer online ordering of their products and services in the United States that can be ordered and paid for overseas but delivered to the DR—the DR has a significant diaspora (between two and three million Dominicans live in the United States) which has led to an increase in this particular niche market.

-There is a growing business to business (B2B) e-commerce market in the DR. Main sectors include banking, telecommunications, government transactions, and consumer goods.
+There is a growing business to business (B2B) eCommerce market in the DR. The main sectors include banking, telecommunications, government transactions, and consumer goods.

-The payment of services using e-commerce platforms have shown a remarkable growth within the last three years, allowing customers to pay all utilities services, official government transactions, such as taxes, certifications, business permits, among other services.
+The payment of services using eCommerce platforms has shown remarkable growth within the last three years, allowing customers to pay all utilities services, official government transactions, such as taxes, certifications, business permits, online.

 Popular eCommerce Sites